-PREREQUISITE: BIO 115 OR BIO 202 OR EQUIVALENT OR PERMISSION OF INSTRUCTOR

-This course provides a practical study of how the human body functions.
-Biological mechanisms, which regulate and integrate activity of the major organ systems (such as neuromuscular, cardiovascular, excretory, endocrine, etc.) will be emphasized.
+PREREQUISITE: BIO 115 OR BIO 202 OR EQUIVALENT OR PERMISSION OF INSTRUCTOR regulate and integrate activity of the major organ systems (such as neuromuscular, cardiovascular, excretory, endocrine, etc.) will be emphasized.
 Certain pathophysiological processes will be presented.
 This course does not fulfill the requirements for Eastern's Biology majors or minors.
 Three-hour lecture per week.